dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-20-To-fear-or-not-to-fear-AI.md

 # The Reactions

-What do researchers in field of AI who are the makers and general public opine about AI fear?
+What do researchers in field of AI who are the makers, the media and general public opine about AI fear?

 Rodney Brooks, Robot Builder